Share this post:

 Swim at Plaka beach

 If we had to pick just one beach in Naxos, it would definitely be Plaka!

-It is huge, covered with sparkling white sand, it has enticingly clear emerald waters and is lined with traditional fish taverns, where you can enjoy the best local delicacies.
+It is huge, covered with sparkling white sand, it has enticingly clear emerald waters and is lined with nice hotels and traditional fish taverns, where you can enjoy the best local delicacies.
 Add its beautiful natural setting to the mix and it becomes obvious that this beach is one of a kind!

 Plaka beach might be organized with seabeds and umbrellas, but it also has many quiet spots.
 So, no matter if you like privacy or not, there’s the right spot for you!

 Nevertheless, Plaka beach is not only a go-to destination for luscious swimming but also an amazing place to watch the sunset.
 Watching the sun setting behind the sand dunes that line Plaka beach will be a memory you’ll treasure forever.
 So, make sure you’ll stay at Plaka beach until sunset time and then sit at a seaside tavern for a delightful dinner!